 Makes you wanna go hey?

-The Derawan archipelago is made of several islands that each have very different characteristics.
+The Derawan archipelago is made of several islands that each has very different characteristics.
 The main ones and more accessible are:

 – Derawan, the smallest of the islands, but also the most developed one and with the most infrastructures for tourists.